MarcGravel/widget-apparel/README.md

 ### [Firebase](https://firebase.google.com/)

-Since the project is focused on learning React,Firebase was used for backend and database handling to keep focus on React fundamentals.
+Since the project is focused on learning React, Firebase was used for backend and database handling to keep focus on React fundamentals.
 Firebase also allows for simple OAuth implementation for the e-store.

 ### [Redux](https://redux.js.org/)

 Using Redux library to manage and centralize the applications state.
+This could have been done using hooks, but Redux is widely used and is important to also understand.

 ### [Stripe](https://stripe.com/)